 Custody evaluation: In this process, the parties jointly hire a psychologist to conduct a similar process to that of the GAL, but which also includes psychological testing.
 While the judges in the second judicial district will make minor changes to timesharing, or ratify a timesharing plan that had been in place while the parties still resided together, judges here rarely make significant timesharing decisions.
 A custody evaluation will always be required for a relocation request.

 The child custody laws in New Mexico are constantly changing, and an attorney at Cortez & Hoskovec, LLC can help advise you on your rights as a parent.
 For example, did you know the entire code on paternity laws, including laws covering father’s rights, was changed in 2010?
 This could significantly affect your parental rights.
-Contact us today for more information.
+Contact us today for more information on this or any other family law matter.

 Whether you decide that you want to proceed through child custody mediation, through a collaborative divorce, or through in-court litigation, our child custody attorney will be there to help you as we work toward an arrangement that is truly in the best interest of your child.